Shawn Barry

-Shawn Maurice Barry (born April 23, 1990) is a Puerto Rican footballer.
+Shawn Maurice Barry (born April 23, 1990) is a Puerto Rican former professional footballer who played as a defender.
+Born in the continental United States, Barry represented the Puerto Rica national team.

 Professional

 Barry made three appearances in the USL Premier Developmental League for Fort Lauderdale Schulz Academy in mid-2010.

 Barry joined LASK Linz in July 2010.
 He made his full debut on May 22, 2011, in a 1–0 loss to Wacker Innsbruck.
 After winning the three league championships in Austria in five years, 2015 saw Barry move to Germany's 2nd division as he signed for FSV Frankfurt.

 On July 8, 2017, he signed a contract with Korona Kielce.

 He was released during the winter break and returned to his native United States with Real Salt Lake ahead of the 2018 Major League Soccer season.
 Barry was released by Salt Lake at the end of their 2018 season.

 On February 1, 2019, Barry signed his first professional contract with a team in his home state of Florida by joining the Tampa Bay Rowdies.